Medically reviewed by Drugs.com. Last updated on Jun 6, 2022.

 - Epinephrine is medicine used to treat severe allergic reactions such as anaphylaxis.

 - Desensitization gets your body used to allergens you cannot avoid.
 Your healthcare provider will give you a shot that contains a small amount of an allergen.
-He will treat any allergic reaction you have.
-He will give you more of the allergen a little at a time until your body gets used to it.
+He or she will treat any allergic reaction you have.
+Your provider will give you more of the allergen a little at a time until your body gets used to it.
 Your reaction to the allergen may be less serious after this treatment.
 Your healthcare provider will tell you how long to get the shots.